 Beryllium is the 4th element on the periodic table because it has 4 protons in its nucleus.
 The positive protons will attract 4 electrons to surround the nucleus in order to form a neutral atom.
 With 4 protons and 5 neutrons, most beryllium atoms have an atomic mass of 9 amu.

 Beryllium has 4 electrons.
 The first two occupy an inner core shell, which is the 1s2 di-electron, just like helium’s.
-This first shell is surrounded by two more electrons in a second shell, forming a 2s2 di-electron.
+This first shell is surrounded by two more electrons in a 2nd shell s-orbital, forming a 2s2 di-electron.
 This makes beryllium less willing to lose an electron than lithium, giving beryllium a higher ionization energy and making it less reactive than lithium.

-Another view of the spherical beryllium atom.
+This image provides another view of the spherical beryllium atom.
 The 2nd shell introduces a significantly larger volume to the atom, which is why it can accommodate four times as many electrons as the 1st shell.

 While beryllium can become an ion, it does so less readily than magnesium (which has the same electron configuration but is one shell larger).
-Beryllium can be convinced to lose its two valence electrons to more electronegative atoms in an ionic interaction, and it will lose both at the same time in order to reach the stability of the 1s2 di-electron state.
-That is why beryllium forms a 2+ ionic state.
+Beryllium can be convinced to lose its two valence electrons to more electronegative atoms in an ionic interaction, and it will lose both at the same time in order to reach the stability of the 1s2 di-electron state, like helium.
+That is why beryllium forms a 2+ ion.
 The positive ion is much smaller than its neutral version because protons now outnumber electrons by two.
 This results in a much higher effective nuclear charge — a higher average attraction by the nucleus on each electron, which shrinks the size of the electron shell as it is attracted inward with more force.

 RETURN to the Periodic Table